-To help you get credit for your work.
+To help creatives get credit for their work.

-The internet has made it easier than ever to take images without attribution.
-Many people don’t realize they should credit the original source.
-Even if they do, details are often lost when someone shares it on social media or blogs.
+We all know the internet has made it easier than ever to take images without attribution.
+Many people don’t even realize they should credit the original source.
+Or if they do, details are often lost when someone reposts it on social media or blogs.

 It all started when Jarred uploaded this photo to Flickr.

 A year or so later it surfaced on his tumblr feed, uncredited, with over 100,000 notes.
 From there it progressed onto a Buzzfeed clickbait article and Pinterest.

 He created a quick prototype and reached out to Lizy and Travis to collaborate on the idea.

 Press and Inquiries:

 Big thanks to our friends and family for their helpful feedback and encouragement.